-Do Dose Calibrator Constancy Check ST UDENT: DATE: qu fore this evaluation is attempted, the student mu ality control at least 3 times under the supervisudent should circle the performance level for each ion of a tec 1.
-Choose correct reference for constancy text Met Not met Not applicable 2.
-Measure standard at appropriate radionuclide settings Met Not met Not applicable 3.
-Obtain background at each radionuclide Met Not met Not applicable 4. setting Subtract background from measurement at each radionuclide setting Met Not met Not applicable 5.
-6. Correct each measurement for decay Calculate percent difference between calculated and measured readings Met Met Not met Not met Not applicable Not applicable 7.
+Before this evaluation is attempted, the student must have completed independently daily dose calibrator quality control at least 3 times under the supervision of a technologist.
+The technologist evaluating the student should circle the performance level for each item.

+1. Choose correct reference for Met Not met Not applicable constancy text 2.
+Measure standard at appropriate Met Not met Not applicable radionuclide settings 3.
+Obtain background at each radionuclide Met Not met Not applicable setting 4.
+Subtract background from measurement at each radionuclide setting Met Not met Not applicable 5.
+Correct each measurement for decay Met Not met Not applicable 6.
+Calculate percent difference between Met Not met Not applicable calculated and measured readings 7.
 Record and review results; determine if calibrator is operating within acceptable limits.
-Met Not met Not applicable Co mments: er observing the student complete constancy tempetent to perform this procedure with minima ator, I believe that he/she is
+Met Not met Not applicable

+After observing the student complete constancy testing on the dose calibrator, I believe that he/she is competent to perform this procedure with minimal assistance.